9M337 Sosna-R

 In 2017, official tests of the newest air defense missile system Bagulnik (domestic variant which is currently named Strela-10ML) were successfully completed.
-In May 2019, the Russian Defence Ministry decided to introduce the system into service.

 Description

 It was developed by KB Tochmash as a successor to 9K35 Strela-10, and is a cheaper alternative to the Tor missile system and Pantsir-S1.
 Designed to work in passive mode with the help of different imaging systems (thermal camera, TV camera) and a laser rangefinder in order to find and engage a target, Sosna-R is able to operate effectively under the control of various types of old, modern and prospective battery command posts, the most preferable of which is the FPU "Assembly-M1-2" (9S80M1-2) and is resistant to jamming.
 It uses a tracked SAM launcher with 12 missiles of 10 km range and altitude of 5 km, based on the MT-LB vehicle.
 Those 12 missiles can be reloaded in 12 minutes.
 The serial production version is based on the BMP-3 IFV.
 The Sosna can also deliver fire while on the move.
 The system has a crew of two: the driver and gunner.

 The system is armed with 12 9M340 missiles that are held in their transport-launch containers and arranged in two banks of six.
 Sosna-R beam rider 38 kg missiles are two-stage, capable of destroying aircraft, helicopters, cruise missiles, aerial bombs, small-sized air attack weapons including elements of high-precision weapons and light armored vehicles.
 The missile can change direction mid-flight.
 It also has a combined impact/proximity laser fuze.
 Its payload is made up of two warheads weighing a total of 7 kg.
 The fragmented-rod warhead is designed for proximity detonation when flying close to the target, while the armor-piercing/fragmentation (AP-Frag) warhead goes off on impact.
 The system has high resistance to jamming and besides its passive mode of operation it can be equipped with an additional small-size acquisition radar.

 The Palma anti-aircraft artillery system features integrated armament that comprises eight Sosna-R precision surface-to-air missiles with laser beam guidance and two AO-18KDE rapid-fire guns.
 As a defense component, the Palma is designated to defend both ships and naval bases, coastal infrastructure and aerodromes, and also other vital facilities.